How to Reverse Fatty Liver Disease Naturally.

 7. Stay Hydrated.

-Water is life and your liver relies on it to detoxify effectively.
+Water is life, and your liver relies on it to detoxify effectively.
 Consider it as oil for your body's engine.

 Hydration Guidelines.

-Opt for 8–10 glasses 2–2.5 liters of clean, filtered water a day.
+Opt for 8–10 glasses of 2–2.5 liters of clean, filtered water a day.

-Dried teas of peppermint, ginger, green tea, and dandelion root also do well to serve the body both as hydration aid and liver cleanse.
+Dried teas of peppermint, ginger, green tea, and dandelion root also do well to serve the body both as a hydration aid and liver cleanse.

 Try This Detox Water Recipe.
 Add slices of lemon, mint, cucumber, and some ginger slivers to your water.
 Refreshing, liver-supportive, and delicious.